invertase/react-native-firebase/docs/faqs-and-tips.md

 ```

-### I have a custom Analytics param called 'items' and it's not showing up on the Firebase console.
+### I have a custom Analytics parameter called 'items' and it's not showing up on the Firebase console.
 How come?

 This happens to be a known problem with the upstream Analytics SDKs.
 The Firebase team doesn't have any plans to fix it soon.
 More information about this can be found [here](https://github.com/invertase/react-native-firebase/issues/4018#issuecomment-682174087).